 - Interval Rides – Intense intervals help improve endurance.
 Ride at a normal pace, working in sprints and high-resistance spurts.

-- Hill Climbs – When you are cross country biking there is a good chance you will encounter some hills.
-Include hills in your training plan, and get really comfortable with your gears.
+- Hill Climbs – When you are cross-country biking there is a good chance you will encounter some hills.
+Include hills in your training plan, and get comfortable with your gear.

 - City Rides – If you generally ride in the country, parks, or quiet towns, you should spend some time riding in a busy city.
 This way, the fast-paced environment will not come as such a shock.